-But is early on the maturity scale
+Early in the maturity scale

-Although data analytics and the use of AI have been identified as essentials, most companies still have a long journey ahead before mastering the maturity scale, says The Enterprisers Project.
-All is a broad field with many possible elements.
+Although data analytics and the use of AI have been identified as essentials, most companies still have a long journey ahead before mastering the maturity scale, says Enterprisers Project.
+Al is a broad field with many possible elements.
 Knowing where and how to start requires some research.

-Basic starting points include how to capture and store the data.
-Most manufacturers are still working on building a modern data pipeline.
+Basic starting points include how to capture and store data.
 Most AI models require massive amounts of data, often from hundreds of sources, over an extended period, and in both structured and unstructured forms.
-Context is always critical, as is a format that allows for data integration and analysis in a meaningful way.
+Meanwhile, most manufacturers are still working on building a modern data pipeline.
+Context is always critical, as is a format which allows for integration and analysis in a meaningful way.

-Safe storage is another requirement.
-The large amounts of data involved need reliable storage.
-A data lake in the cloud is the proven data storage solution, offering flexible capacity, security, and real-time access.
+Safe storage is another requirement: the large amount of data needs to be stored in a reliable place.
+A data lake in the cloud is the typical data storage solution, providing flexible capacity, security, and real-time access.

-Sample AI use cases
+Sample use cases